+Swedish footprint of value added, by country/world region with ‘rest of EU disaggregated’, year as specified

 Change in Sweden’s footprint hotspots over time

 By running time series data for each of the models where available it was possible to investigate if and how the global hotspots of Sweden’s footprints have changed over time.
 The findings show that for a number of indicators they have indeed changed, indicating a gradual outsourcing of the Swedish footprints over time.
 The GHG footprint is clearly demonstrates this, in both EXIOBASE and the WIOD MRIOs (see Figure 7 and Figure 8 for the top six global hotspots of Sweden’s GHG footprint).
 The percentage of the GHG footprint originating in Sweden has decreased from around 60 per cent to 40 per cent in both models, with increases reported in China and the rest of the world in both models and also in the rest of the EU in EXIOBASE.